Thule people: Punuk and Birnirk stages, c. 800 CE to 1400 CE

-Expansion into West and Eastern Arctic
+Expansion into the western and eastern Arctic 900 to 1100 CE

-Between 900 and 1100, the Thule Tradition spread westward.
+Between 900 and 1100 CE, the Thule Tradition spread westward.
 The efficiency of housing was improved as they spread to the west and hunting methods were improved due to the use of dog sleds, umiaks, and kayaks.
 This enabled the hunters to travel further to hunt and follow the migration of the large game and sea mammals.
 After 1000, the practice of using polished slate for tool making continued to spread to the Aleutian Islands.
 The methods of pottery making also spread and replaced the Norton tradition in Southern Alaska.
 There were differences between the areas to which the tradition migrated.
 Houses in the more eastern region were more above ground and round with stone platforms to sleep on.
 The shape and support for the buildings came from whale bones.
 Eastern populations preferred soapstone domestic items instead of pottery and developed the use of dogs to pull sleds.

 Sometime around the beginning of the 2nd millennium, Thule people began migrating east.
 As western Thule peoples settled the northern and western coasts of Alaska, other Thule groups migrated eastward across the Canadian Arctic as far as Greenland.
-Prior to 1000, the central and eastern Canadian Arctic were occupied by people of the Dorset Culture.
+Prior to 1000, the central and eastern Canadian Arctic were occupied by people of the Dorset culture.
 Within a few centuries, Dorset culture was completely displaced by Thule immigrants from the west.
-Evidence of contact between Dorset and Thule peoples is scarce and the nature of the Dorset/Thule succession remains poorly understood.
+Evidence of contact between Dorset and Thule peoples is scarce and the nature of the Dorset / Thule succession remains poorly understood.